pettiboy/react-ui-scrollspy/dev.md

 ## TODO

-- [ ] deploy test website on github pages
+- [ ] view on github button on website
-- [ ] deploy as version 2